williamdemeo/first-edition/notes_wjd/README.md

     scala> val idsStr = lines.flatMap(_.split(","))
     scala> idsStr.collect
     res0: Array[String] = Array(15, 16, 20, 20, 77, 80, 94, 94, 98, 16, 31, 31, 15, 20)

+Our task was to find the number of unique clients who bought anything, so we need the method `distinct` which returns a new RDD with duplicates removed: `def distinct(): RDD[T]`

+When called on an RDD, it creates a new RDD with unique elements (of the same type, of course).

+    scala> val uniqueIds = intIds.distinct
+    uniqueIds: org.apache.spark.rdd.RDD[Int] = MapPartitionsRDD[12] at distinct at <console>:27
+    scala> uniqueIds.collect
+    res15: Array[Int] = Array(16, 80, 98, 20, 94, 15, 77, 31)
+    scala> val finalCount = uniqueIds.count
+    finalCount: Long = 8

 #### 2.3.3 Obtaining RDD's elements with the sample, take, and takeSample operations